 - you have received your Buddy contact information.

-Registration at the International Relations Office
+Registration at the International Mobility Office

 The office is located in Via Aurelio Saffi, n.
 2 – ground floor, first door on the right.

 The enrolment procedures must be completed during the Welcome Day for Erasmus and Exchange students, which normally takes place before mid-September.
-We highly recommended that you arrive for the Welcome Day since the activities and opportunities for Erasmus students in Urbino must be dated and signed by the University of Urbino.
+We highly recommend that you arrive for the Welcome Day since the activities and opportunities for Erasmus students in Urbino must be dated and signed by the University of Urbino.